TheNizzo/hello-world/README.md

 # hello-world
-This is the first Github test
+This is a copy of the previous file made to test the features of github.